abstrask/helm-charts/charts/helm-capabilities/README.md

 These capabilities are normally read when installing the chart (`helm install`).
 When dry-running charts (`helm template`), the Kubernetes version included in the Helm command is used, along the built-in API versions of that Kubernetes version.

-As I haven't found an easy way to simply output these using the Helm command directly, I made this chart that simply outputs the capaibilties when used with the `helm template` command.
+As I haven't found an easy way to output these using the Helm command directly, I made this chart that simply outputs the capabilities when used with the `helm template` command.

 ## Usage